- Site Analysis

 Airborne and other pollutants

 Airborne and other pollutants may not be obvious, but exposure to them can be extremely dangerous.
-Past exposure to asbestos is the single-biggest cause of work-related death in New Zealand today.
-Around 90 people die each year from asbestos-related mesothelioma.
+Past exposure to asbestos is the single-biggest cause of work-related death in New Zealand today, accounting for an estimated 220 deaths each year.
 Silica dust is also a risk on construction sites.

 Pollutants from building sites include: